HyacintheHamon/Best_Price_Insurance/README.md

 # **Home_Controller**

 Inside of my Home Controller I wrote the logic that proccessed the form information and stored it into the database.
 This home controller also sent the data back out to the ViewQuote, and Admin pages.

 ![alt text](https://github.com/Tmc802/Best_Price_Insurance/blob/master/InsurancePolicyApi/BP%20insurance%20images/BPHomeController.jpg)

-Here is where the code was added to the database
+Here is where the code was added to the database.

 ![alt text](https://github.com/Tmc802/Best_Price_Insurance/blob/master/InsurancePolicyApi/BP%20insurance%20images/BPHomeControllerSqlQueryCode.jpg)

-and here is where the admin page logic was performed
+and here is where the admin page logic was performed.

 ![alt text](https://github.com/Tmc802/Best_Price_Insurance/blob/master/InsurancePolicyApi/BP%20insurance%20images/BPHomeControllerAdminPageLogic.jpg)

 [Back To Top](#Best_Price_Insurance)